duanewilson/massivepress/README.md

 massivepress
 ============

-A Bootstrap 3 based theme modeled after medium.com
+A Bootstrap 3 based theme modeled after an early version of medium.com

-## Demo

-see the theme live at http://massivemobile.com

 ## Setup